Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Utah State Stats and Trends

-- Utah State is 7-1 against the spread and 8-0 overall this season when the team puts up more than 21.5 points.
+- When Utah State records more than 21.5 points, it is 7-1 against the spread and 8-0 overall.

-- When Utah State piles up over 330.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- When Utah State churns out over 330.8 yards, the team is 7-3 against the spread and 8-2 overall.

-- The Aggies have turned the ball over five more times (16 total) than the Cowboys have forced a turnover (11) this season.
+- This year, the Aggies have turned the ball over 16 times, five more than the Cowboys' takeaways (11).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.